-- Man held for ‘uploading’ obscene pictures of ex-girlfriend
+- Man held for ‘sending obscene videos, e-mails’ to actress

 When police tried to track down the accused with the help of the number, they found that the SIM card had been procured with fake documents.
 When a police officer called the number, he was threatened by the accused, said sources.

 “He challenged us to catch him,” said a police officer.

 A team comprising Inspectors Virender Kadyan and R K Maan, Sub-Inspectors Sanjeev Arora, S Sandeep Kumar, Parveen Sharma and Naveen Kumar, and Constable Vinay Kumar was put together under the supervision of Assistant Commissioner of Police Vikas Kumar to investigate the case.

 Police managed to find the vendor who had supplied the SIM card to the accused as well as the shops which Khalid visited to recharge his phone, said sources.
 “We questioned people within a 200-metre radius and got to know that he works in a bag shop in Sadar Bazaar .
 There were six bag shops and policemen in plainclothes visited each shop.
 While they were in the shop, other police officials called on the number of the accused.
 When they were visiting Khalid’s shop, his phone started ringing,” said a police officer.